 lululemon Paris 2024 kit features adaptive breakthroughs to be Made for More

-The team kit designed for the upcoming Games has been designed in conjunction with Para athletes to ensure it is more adaptive than ever before – including styles made specifically for sitting bodies.
+The team kit for the Paris Games has been designed in conjunction with Para athletes to ensure it is more adaptive than ever before – including styles made specifically for sitting bodies.

 lululemon worked with 19 different athletes, including Paralympic and Olympic Team Members, across 14 different sports to understand what a day looks like at the Games, with a focus on emotional, social and physical perspectives.